david-hil/100-days-of-code/LOG.md

 **Thoughts:** You can really overoptimize everything.
 So I decided to just don't bother too much at all with optimization...

 ![The page](https://imgur.com/RzrhJVr.png)

+### Day 9: September 16, 2018

+**Today's Progress**: today I installed the vue-cli and created a project.
+Yes, that took me an hour.

+**Thoughts:** There was a weird issue with installing node.js on ubuntu16.04, and I had to follow a guide and manipulate some weird files by hand.
+Felt good but was also scary.

+creating a project with the CLI took like 2 minutes, and I wonder what the hard pat was. it seems like it only created some boilerplate.

+Working wih the vue-cli is totally different from just including it via CDN.
+What is a .vue file?
+Why are there no .html/.css files?
+I was told "you should just start with the cdn version, it's easier to install", and i feel lied to.